Feminist Sweepstakes: F.Y.R.

 "F.Y.R.", which stands for "Fifty Years of Ridicule", is one of the album's faster songs.
 The song name is a reference to the book The Dialectic of Sex by Shulamith Firestone, which describes the fifty years of ridicule American women had to deal with between obtaining the ability to vote in 1920 to the book's publication in 1970.
 It also includes references to mifepristone/RU-486, Title IX, the shower scene in which Janet Leigh is killed in Alfred Hitchcock's Psycho, Mrs. Doubtfire and Virginia Slims cigarettes, who used the slogan "You've Come a Long Way, Baby" and themes of independence and liberation to advertise towards women during the 1960s and 1970s.

-The song's outro is a live stand-up performance by stand-up comedian and actress Paula Poundstone.
+The song's outro (or, as listed in the liner notes, the intro to the song, On Guard) is a live performance of an excerpt from the stand-up monologue, The Saturday Night Special: Rape and Other Big Jokes, written by Naomi Weisstein.

 Dyke March 2001

 Dyke March 2001 consists mainly of recorded samples from the Dyke March in New York City, which the band members attended.
 Samson said the song was written in mind of making it a dance hit for lesbian bars; "Lesbian bars shouldn't have to play Madonna and Young M.C.
 We really wanted to create a song that was made for and by queer women all over.
 We wanted women marching and exploding with lesbian pride to fuel the song as lyrics and percussive instruments."